 COOKE, James Edward.
 1444.
 Private.
 Enlisted 23/03/1915, entered France 5/05/1915 and discharged 4/07/1916 as physically unfit.
 Awarded Silver War Badge 265844.
 Born in 1886 in Derby, England and married in Hong Kong in 1915.
 Prior service in a South African Colonial regiment.
 Entitled to 1914/15 Star trio.

 COOPER, E. 207.
 Squadron Quarter Master Serjeant.
-Awarded the Special Reserve Long Service and Good Conduct medal April 1915.
+Awarded the Special Reserve Long Service and Good Conduct Medal in April 1915 which was sold by Dixon's Medals.

 COOPER, Thomas Wilson.
 2328.
 Corporal.
 Enlisted in Aug 1914 and entered France 20/09/1914 as Private, 9724, 1st Battalion, Leicestershire Regiment and discharged on 17/02/1916 with Silver War Badge noted on Medal Index Card but unable to identify record for it being awarded.
 Wounded twice noted on Roll of the Great War.
 Re-enlisted in KEH.
 British War and Victory Medals forfeited recorded on Medal Index Card.
 Entitled to 1914 Star.
 Roll of the Great War has him awarded 1914/15 Star trio and invalided in 1917.
 Further research required.